robotraconteur/robotraconteur/docs/getting_started/source/Introduction.rst

 .. note::
     Robot Raconteur has a unique "augmented object-oriented" design, and is very different than ROS Middleware which is a pub-sub system.
+Robot Raconteur can provide similar functionality to pub-sub systems using "Subscriptions", but the focus is on the client-service model.

 Robot Raconteur currently supports the following platforms: